HEY SHAUNA ART THERAPY ABOUT

 I AM A POLITICAL THERAPIST.
 I am not neutral.
 I have biases and values that will absolutely affect the “space” that we will work in together – and the ways that I will hold that space…. with generosity, but also accountability.
 I REALLY love my job.
 I’m grateful and honoured to be able to do this work, and am very much interested in supporting you in your work of healing.
 And to be very clear, the work of healing IS political.

 If this is something that you’d like to do together…

 I CAN WALK BESIDE YOU.
-I can listen, bounce, pivot, and bumble with you.
+I can listen, bounce, pivot, create and bumble with you.
 We can explore tools and processes that can support your movement into and through all of it.
 I will be in it with you, collaborating.

-MY CLINICAL WORK is informed and supported by diverse research in art therapy, somatics & trauma, polyvagal theory, and therapeutic movement… in balance with a plethora of resources created by folks of all colours and persuasions …authors, artists, musicians, practitioners, scientists & researchers, Indigenous storytellers, and community builders.
+THE WORK THAT I DO is informed and supported by diverse research in art therapy, somatics & trauma, polyvagal theory, neurodiversity & sensory processing divergence, and therapeutic movement… in balance with a plethora of resources created by folks of all colours and persuasions …authors, artists, musicians, practitioners, scientists & researchers, Indigenous storytellers, and community builders.